Italy referendum: What's next?

 Following the "no" vote victory, opposition parties have called for a dissolution of parliament and snap elections, but this would be an unlikely series of events.

-Piccoli says "a coterie of anti-establishment parties" could stand to gain from the "no" votes win with the most notable being the Five Star Movement party (M5S) and the Northern League as well as another small extreme right-wing party called Fratelli d'Italia (Brothers of Italy).
+Piccoli says "a coterie of anti-establishment parties" could stand to gain from the "no" votes win with the most notable being the Five Star Movement party (M5S) and the Northern League (LN) as well as another small extreme right-wing party called Fratelli d'Italia (Brothers of Italy).

 Last year an electoral law, intended to build more stable governments, was passed which would give extra seats in parliament to any party receiving votes of 40% or more.
 However, there is a constitutional court ruling pending on this.